jlianacastillo/jlianacastillo/README.md

 ~Cofounder Network WE (Women Engineering). 🙋‍♀️

--Research for me is the beginning of discovering a new field of knowledge. ⏳
+~Research for me is the beginning of discovering a new field of knowledge. ⏳

 -I am a student who never stops learning.⚡